saadharoon27/Music-Store-SQL-Project/README.md

   - 3. Write a query that determines the **customer that has spent the most on music for each country**.
 Write a query that returns the **country** along with the **top customer** and **how much they spent**.
 For countries where the **top amount spent is shared**, provide all customers who spent this amount.

 ## SQL Commands
-Certainly!
-Here's your SQL query set with explanations and clean formatting for GitHub:

 **Question Set 1**